chericito/mobohubb-docs/docs/PROFILE/customizable-menu.md

 ---
 title: Customizable Menu
 excerpt: >-
-  Learn how to fully customize and manage Mobohubb’s left-hand sidebar menu—create and edit sections, add tools or custom links, organize favorites, and reset or collapse the menu to streamline your workflow.
+  Learn how to fully customize and manage mobohubb’s left-hand sidebar menu—create and edit sections, add tools or custom links, organize favorites, and reset or collapse the menu to streamline your workflow.
 deprecated: false